15+ Beautiful Landscapes in Spain That Will Amaze You

 Tajo de Ronda, Malaga (Andalucia)

 Tajo de Ronda is one of the most beautiful landscapes in the province of Malaga.
-It’s situated in the town of Ronda, an hour’s drive from Malaga, which makes it a great and easy day trip from Malaga.
+It’s situated in the town of Ronda, an hour’s drive from Malaga, which makes it a great and easy day trip.

-This Andalusian natural monument consists of a 140 meters high gorge that divides Ronda into two parts and originated many years ago by an earthquake.
+This Andalusian natural monument consists of a 140-meter-high gorge that divides Ronda into two parts and originated many years ago due to an earthquake.

 Tajo de Ronda is divided into two parts – one goes to the Guadalevín River, and the other one opens onto a circular hollow.

-It’s very impressive to see from different sides of the town, but especially from below, which you can access from Ronda’s viewpoint, and this is a great spot for photography and birdwatching.
+It’s very impressive to see from different sides of the town, but especially from below, which you can access from Ronda’s viewpoint.
+This is a great spot for photography and birdwatching.

 After visiting El Tajo, give yourself some time to explore the beauty of Ronda.
-The town has a few interesting museums, the oldest bullring in Spain, and many bars and restaurants to enjoy local food and wine.
+The town has a few interesting museums, the oldest bull ring in Spain, and many bars and restaurants where you can enjoy local food and wine.

-📌Tip: Don’t go to Ronda in the summer.
-Temperatures can reach up to 40 degrees Celsius which makes hiking and sightseeing more difficult and tiring.
-Also, avoid Christmas and Easter if you don’t want crowds.
+📌Cristina’s Tip: Don’t go to Ronda in the summer.
+Temperatures can reach up to 40 degrees Celsius, making hiking and sightseeing more difficult and tiring.
+The best time to visit Ronda is in autumn.

 Sierra de Grazalema (Andalucia)